Dirty Harry (film series)

-Dirty Harry is an American action thriller film series featuring San Francisco Police Department Homicide Division Inspector "Dirty" Harry Callahan.
+Dirty Harry is an American action thriller film series featuring San Francisco Police Department Homicide Division Inspector Harold "Dirty Harry" Callahan.
 The five films are: Dirty Harry (1971), Magnum Force (1973), The Enforcer (1976), Sudden Impact (1983), and The Dead Pool (1988).
 Clint Eastwood portrayed Callahan in all five films and directed Sudden Impact.

 Callahan is notorious for his unorthodox, violent, and ruthless methods against the criminals and killers he is assigned to apprehend.
 At the same time, he is assigned a partner who is usually either killed or seriously injured during the film.

 Clint Eastwood was the only actor to have appeared in all five films.